dusty736/obesity-explorer/team-contract.md

 # Teamwork Contract For MDS 532 - Group 1

 ## Description

 This document specifies guidelines agreed upon by members of Group 1 of the University of British Columbia Master of Data Science program to ensure an effective and efficient working environment for the DSCI 532 group project.
 As well as agreeing to the UBC MDS policies outlined here: https://ubc-mds.github.io/policies/ the contract details logistics on how our group will work together, resolve issues, and expectations for individual tasks and overall project, to ensure a high quality experience and final project.
 Members included are:

+This document specifies guidelines agreed upon by members of Group 1 of the University of British Columbia Master of Data Science program to ensure an effective and efficient working environment for the DSCI 532 group project.
+As well as agreeing to the UBC MDS policies outlined here: https://ubc-mds.github.io/policies/ the contract details logistics on how our group will work together, resolve issues, and expectations for individual tasks and overall project, to ensure a high quality experience and final project.
+Members included are:

 * Tanmay Sharma
 * Javairia Raza